Gold Vs Other Inflation Fighters: 10 Key Comparisons

 • Real estate generates rental income and has historically outperformed gold during inflation but encounters challenges from rising interest rates.

-• Gold ETFs provide higher liquidity and lower management fees compared to physical gold, simplifying transactions and storage.
+• Gold ETFs provide higher liquidity and lower management fees than physical gold, simplifying transactions and storage.

 Historical Performance of Gold